uellenberg/tutorials/tutorials/discord-js-bot/0_making_a_basic_bot/user/README.md

 ![Add permissions to your bot](https://raw.githubusercontent.com/uellenberg/tutorials/discord-js-images-1/images/discord-developer-portal-advanced-perms.png)

-*If you want to add permissions later, you can always redo this or change your bots permissions in your server settings inside of discord.*
+*If you want to add permissions later, you can always redo this or change your bot's permissions in your server settings inside of discord.*

 Now, let's invite it!
 Click the copy button under `Generated URL`, then paste it into your web browser.
 Then, select a server, click the continue button, and proceed with the form.
 You should see your bot appear in your server.
 If you don't, make sure you went through the form completely and selected the correct server.